Sindy98/Sindy98.github.io/README.md

-Hi, this is Xinyu！
+Hi, I am Xinyu！

-🔭 I’m a software developer for a universarial manipulator system.

-🌱 I was a master student in ETHZ specialized in Robot Learning.

-👯 I’m looking for research opportunities about Robot Learning.
+I am a software developer at Agile Robots in Germany, where I contribute to developing an operating system and deploying mobile manipulators in thousands of manufacturing factories.
+Previously, I completed my master's thesis at the Robotics and Perception Group (RPG) under the supervision of Prof. Davide Scaramuzza.
+My research interests include robust learning for general robotics skills, with a particular focus on RL.
+I am passionate about integrating robots into our daily routines.

 📫 How to reach me: xinyu.sun86@gmail.com